-In 268 AD, Claudius joined the legions of Gallienus serving as one of several generals.
-When one of Gallienus’ other generals Aureolus rebelled against the Emperor, it was Claudius who assisted in the siege of Mediolanum (Milan) where Gallienus was murdered by assassins in the heat of the battle.
-Without an Emperor, the troops then hailed Claudius as Augustus over general Aurelian.
-Claudius crushed the mutiny and promised a large donative to each man for their loyality.
-Claudius then resumed the siege of Milan, worked out a cease-fire with Aureolus and had him put to death.
+In 268 AD, Claudius joined the legions of Gallienus, serving as one of several generals.
+When one of Gallienus’ generals, Aureolus, rebelled, Claudius assisted in the siege of Mediolanum (Milan), where Gallienus was murdered by assassins in the heat of the battle.
+Without an Emperor, the troops then hailed Claudius as Augustus over General Aurelian.
+Claudius crushed the mutiny and promised a large donative to each man for their loyalty.
+Claudius then resumed the siege of Milan, worked out a cease-fire with Aureolus, and had him put to death.

-Claudius’ reputation as defender against the Goths led to him being remebered for decades to come.
+Claudius’ reputation as a defender against the Goths led to him being remembered for decades to come.
 Constantine the Great claimed that Claudius was a member of his family.
-This is highly suspect do to the lack of evidence and Constantine’s boasts in an attempt to support his claims to the throne.
+This is highly suspect due to the lack of evidence, and Constantine’s boasts in an attempt to support his claims to the throne.